-Email Security in 2020: Protecting Your Domain and Your Recipients
+Email Security in 2023: Protecting Your Sender Domain & Recipients

 While phishing emails have always been an issue for digital marketers, the ongoing coronavirus pandemic has created new grounds for phishing strategies that capitalize on fear.
 This is just another example of how malicious scammers jump on any opportunity to steal personal information.
 Now more than ever, users must be cautious of what is going in and out of their inboxes.

 Common scams that have been encountered so far are emails containing false information on how to protect yourself from COVID-19 or how to receive a vaccine.
 Typically these emails include viruses in the form of malicious attachments or links.

 Here are a few examples of what these emails may look like:

 To protect their operations from the virus and the resulting country-wide shutdowns, many businesses, schools and organizations have pivoted online which also equals an increase in email communication.

 The uncertainty regarding the spread of coronavirus and the constant breaking news has created an immense panic among the general population which scammers are looking to take advantage of.
 The attackers understand that in this time of panic, people are looking everywhere for news regarding COVID-19 and are more likely to engage with an email that claims to hold valuable information.
 Whether the scammers are impersonating government organizations, medical organizations or university health teams, their main goal is to create temporary trust with the reader which they will ultimately break when they steal their personal information.